akka/akka/akka-docs/src/main/paradox/fault-tolerance.md

 ### Stopping Supervisor Strategy

-Closer to the Erlang way is the strategy to just stop children when they fail and then take corrective action in the supervisor when DeathWatch signals the loss of the child.
+Closer to the Erlang way is the strategy to stop children when they fail and then take corrective action in the supervisor when DeathWatch signals the loss of the child.
 This strategy is also provided pre-packaged as `SupervisorStrategy.stoppingStrategy` with an accompanying